Kyrene Gifted Services

 Gifted Resource Model (Grades K, 1, and 2)

-Gifted teachers provide direct resource services to students for 60 to 90 minutes a week in pull out or push in model.
+Gifted teachers provide direct resource services to students for 60 to 90 minutes a week.
 The focus of this resource support is development of thinking skills as well as support in a student’s particular area(s) of giftedness.

 Gifted Academic Enrichment Model (Grade 3, 4, and 5)